gjoalland13/compilation-instructions/lesum/lammps+allegro+kokkos/README.md

 ## Known issues

 - LAMMPS versions earlier than 20 Jan 2023 have an old Kokkos package which comes with a bug related to GCC v12.
 One simply needs to change a line in lammps/lib/kokkos/bin/nvcc_wrapper, in particular comment `default_arch="sm_35"` and uncomment the following one (should be `#default_arch="sm_50"`).
 Then the following script will work.
 Reference: https://github.com/lammps/lammps/issues/3584
 - There is an issue with Libtorch ~v2.2 and CUDA ARCH selection.
 Solution is to export TORCH_CUDA_ARCH_LIST (see below).
 Reference: https://github.com/pytorch/pytorch/issues/113948
+- There is a compatibility issue for stable LAMMPS versions above 29 Sep 2021 with pair_allegro.
+Just use the multicut branch.
+See: https://github.com/mir-group/pair_allegro/issues/30
+- If you want to use the `pair_allegro/stress` branch (or the latest `multicut` branch), note that:
+    * If you compiled the Allegro potential having `nequip<6.0.0`, then you will encounter an problem.
+To solve it, you can:
+        1. Simply change in the LAMMPS input `pair_style allegro` to `pair_style allegro3232` (or allegro6464 or mixture of it).
+        32 and 64 refer how the model handles tensor types, which from `nequip=0.6.0` can also be mixed.
+        2. Upgrade `nequip` to the develop branch (it should be v0.6.0).
+To do it, activate the python environment and run:
+        `pip install nequip@git+https://github.com/mir-group/nequip.git`.
+Then, you simply need to recompile the potential (you don't need to redo the optimization).
+Follow the steps here: https://github.com/mir-group/nequip/issues/69#issuecomment-1129273665
+    * There might be some compatibility issue when using a model that cannot predict stress (virial).
+In this case, you would need to recompile LAMMPS patched with the `pair_allegro/main` branch.